rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

 To download both tools, see [Download PuTTY: latest release](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

-**Note**: These instructions apply to using PuTTY on the Windows operating system.
+**Note**: These instructions apply to using PuTTY on the Windows&reg; operating system.
-For information about using SSH private keys on Linux&reg; and OS X&reg;
+For information about using SSH private keys on Linux and OS X&reg;
 operating systems, see [Log in with an SSH Private Key on Linux and Mac](/how-to/logging-in-with-an-ssh-private-key-on-linuxmac).